otabv/mah-webb.github.io/courses/me105a/exercises/lab1.md

 }
 catch (Exception $e)
 {
-	echo "Unable to connect to the database server.";
+	echo "Unable to connect to the database server.<br>";
 	exit();
 }
 ?>